 Alternatively, please email PRISM if you want to find out more about the work of our Staff LGBT+ Network.

 - Hate Crime- On campus, staff can avail of support from security, legal services and their HR Business Partner/Line Manager.
 Outside of work, support can be accessed from the PSNI.
 Please contact them by phoning 999/101 or visit the website.

 The following information has been produced for staff to help them understand the importance of Equality Screening.

-- EQUALITY AND DIVERSITY POLICY
+- EQUALITY, DIVERSITY AND INCLUSION POLICY 2020

 - TRANS EQUALITY POLICY